-One of Pittsburgh’s coolest and most underrated attractions, the Nationality Rooms can be found on the first and third floors of the Cathedral of Learning, a 42-story tower that is the second-tallest classroom building in the world, behind a structure at Moscow State University.
+One of Pittsburgh’s coolest and most underrated attractions, these rooms can be found on the first and third floors of the Cathedral of Learning.

-Here’s the Czechoslovak room, which is built to resemble a room from the Charles University of Prague.
+Here’s the Czech room, which is built to resemble a room from the Charles University of Prague.

 I like the sleek simplicity of the room.
 There aren’t a lot of distractions as you look toward the front, except for the bronze portrait of the first Czechoslovakian president and the words “Pravda Vítězí,” which means “Truth Will Prevail.”